Blog August 24, 2023

 To build a baseline of evidence for the need for prevention, and to understand the full impact of interpersonal violence on people’s daily lives of people, we are currently in the process of producing three national-level cost of violence studies, focusing specifically on the tangible and intangible costs of interpersonal violence in three very distinct national contexts: Costa Rica, South Africa, and Switzerland.
 As co-chairs of the HGV Task Force, these three countries are proving their commitment to leading on efforts to achieve the ambitious SDG 16.1.
 To reduce all forms of violence, it is imperative that member states are willing to understand the violence that happens within their own borders, both in terms of prevalence and root causes.
 Only then, they will have the tools needed to build the necessary will towards prevention and start making significant progress towards halving violence by 2030.

-To learn more about the Halving Global Violence Task Force and follow our progress towards the launch of the Flagship Report, access sdg16.plus/hgv-task-force.
+Learn more about the Halving Global Violence Task Force and follow our progress towards the launch of the Flagship Report.